LawleyClasses/320-Spring2017/guidelines-rubrics/peer-eval.md

 # Lawley GDD2: Peer Evaluations

-At the end of each project cycle, I will distribute a peer evaluation for you to complete for each of your team members, and a self evaluation for you to complete for yourself.
+At the end of each project cycle, you will complete a peer evaluation assessing yourself and your team members.

+Peer evaluation forms will become available on [the class peer evaluation site](https://peereval.rit.edu/public_view/course/638281) after the final project presentations of each cycle.